 - Preferring to only wear clothes of the opposite gender

 - In make-believe play, preferring to choose the other gender’s roles.
-For example, a transgender girl might choose to be the father when playing house.
+For example, a girl choosing to be the father when playing house

 - Preferring toys or games usually played by the other gender